pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 However, before diving into the code, let's explain what is the Bitcoin's Blockchain (referred as the Blockchain).

 # The Blockchain
-[Wayne Vaughan](https://twitter.com/WayneVaughan), founder and CEO of Tierion, launched a challenge in the [2016 Consensus Hackathon](http://www.coindesk.com/events/consensus-2016/) consisting in answering the question *What is the Blockchain?*.
-The winner was [Lilia Vershinina](https://twitter.com/lilechkafleur):
+[Wayne Vaughan](https://twitter.com/WayneVaughan), founder and CEO of Tierion, launched a challenge during the [2016 Consensus Hackathon](http://www.coindesk.com/events/consensus-2016/) consisting in answering the question *What is the Blockchain?*.
+The winner was [Lilia Vershinina](https://twitter.com/lilechkafleur) with the answer:

 > "The Blockchain is a trust layer for the Internet".

 Interesting.
 Let's see if we can clarify this statement.
 By the way, you can see the whole story and other answers [here](https://medium.com/@WayneVaughan/blockchain-fever-at-the-consensus-2016-hackathon-d02a8476611d#.aettnnwlm).

 The key idea of Bitcoin is decentralization.
-Rather than trusting in one party (a government or an institution), Bitcoin is a peer-to-peer system with no central point of failure.
-And in simple words, the blockchain is a database of transactions distributed across a global network of nodes.
+Rather than trusting in one party (like a government or an institution), Bitcoin is a peer-to-peer system with no central point of failure.
+In simple words, the blockchain is a database of transactions distributed across a global network of nodes.

-The blockchain is a collection of all bitcoin transactions (represented as a chain of blocks linked together) since 2009 (the year it was born), from the genesis block (the first block) to the latest block.
+The blockchain contains all bitcoin transactions (represented as a chain of blocks linked together) since 2009 (the year it was born), from the genesis block (the first block) to the latest.

 When bitcoin transactions are broadcasted, *miners* pick them up locally to form a Bitcoin block.
 This block has to be verified by the miners by solving a complicated mathematical formula.

 A [hash](https://en.wikipedia.org/wiki/Cryptographic_hash_function) is used to represent the verification of the block.
 This hash is computed on the block and the hash of the previous block, which forms a chain of hashes.
-You can see the concept of trust here if any transaction is modified, the hash, as well as the rest of the chain, becomes invalid.
+You can see the concept of trust here, if any transaction is modified, the hash, as well as the rest of the chain, becomes invalid.

 For this reason, as the chain grows and more copies of it are kept by miners, the more difficult it becomes to modify the blockchain.
 Moreover, the increasing mining difficulty makes that blocks are generated about every ten minutes.

 This is a (very) high-level overview of the blockchain.
-There are so many articles and books that talk about it, that is hard to recommend one, but if you want to know more, you can try [this search](https://www.google.com/search?q=what%20is%20the%20blockchain&rct=j).
+There are so many articles and books that talk about it that is hard to recommend one, but if you want to know more, you can try [this search](https://www.google.com/search?q=what%20is%20the%20blockchain&rct=j).

-With this knowledge, let's dive into the application.
+With this knowledge in mind, let's dive into the application.

 # Requisites

 ### Tierion
 We'll need a Tierion free account.
 You can signup [here](https://tierion.com/signup).

 In addition to its Hash API, Tierion offers datastores to record any data in the blockchain.
 Depending on your plan, you can use a certain number of datastores and records per month.
-However, we'll be using the Hash API (which is used to record just hashes in the blockchain), which at the time of this writing is free to use with [some limitations](https://tierion.com/docs/hashapi).
+However, we'll be using the Hash API (that just record hashes in the blockchain), which at the time of this writing, it's free to use with [some limitations](https://tierion.com/docs/hashapi).

 When your account is ready, go to your Dashboard and in the *API* tab, copy your client secret, we'll need it later: